gregretkowski/gr8bit/README.md

 * opcodes.py - defines all the opcodes and microcode for the system
 * *.hex various rom's needed for the system

+## LICENSES

+the assembler is based on another author's work - see license in the assembler file the charmap.rom file is from https://pom1.sourceforge.net/?page=downloads and so that rom and other derivitives are GPLv2 licensed
+All the rest here is my stuff and you can do with it what you will as long as you dont misrepresent me with whatever it is you do with it

 ## TODO